-In the southern part of the SUB23 site, a small evaluation (GUAD2193) was carried out in 2013 consisting of two trenches.
+To the south of the Red Well, a small evaluation (GUAD2193) was carried out in 2013 consisting of two trenches.
 This revealed that the area had been heavily truncated and that any archaeological deposits had been removed along with the topsoils.